ME-ICA/tedana/docs/faq.rst

 range of datasets, but the primary benefit is that it is possible to describe what it does in a short paragraph.
 The minimal tree will retain some components that kundu appropriately classifies as noise, and it will reject some components that kundu accepts.
-On balance, we expect it to be a more conservative option that should not remove noise as aggressively as kundu, but will be less likely to reject components that clearly contain signal-of-interest.
+The goal for the minimal tree is to be a more conservative option that will be less likely to reject components that clearly contain signal-of-interest, but this has not yet been validated.
+The precise thresholds and steps in the minimal tree may change as the results from running it are examined on a wider range of data.
+The developers are looking for more people to compare results between the kundu and minimal trees, but if someone values stability when processing a large dataset, the minimal tree might not be the best option until it is tested and validated more.

 It is also possible for users to view both decision trees and `make their own`_.
 This might be useful for general methods development and also for using ``tedana``